» »

 Skoda LIAZ 706 is one of the first truck models produced by LIAZ

-Skoda LIAZ 706 RTTN tractor unit
+Skoda LIAZ 706 RTTN truck tractor

 Fire truck based on Skoda 706 LIAZ RT chassis